Neuromarketing: how can it help you create an innovative user experience?

 Apart from the ones mentioned above, there are also solutions which infer neurological responses by proxy, such as eye tracking, facial coding and heart rate monitoring, aimed to tell what is attracting consumers’ attention and what emotions they are feeling.
 These tools are less technical, less expensive, easier to implement and may easily be paired with traditional marketing research tools like surveys and focus groups.

 Some marketers might consider neuromarketing research too complicated or too expensive.
 Fortunately, there is an alternative solution: Using established neuromarketing principles.
-It enables professionals to take advantage of the studies that have already confirmed.
+It enables professionals to take advantage of the studies that have already been confirmed, it is this approach that allows them to be more creative in innovating user experiences, whether online or in store.

 1. Color psychology